pborreli/blog-2/_posts/2013-12-04-managing-permissions-in-your-docker-volumes.md

     total 4
     drwxr-xr-x 2 501 dialout 68 Dec  4  2013 datadir

 As you can see, the `datadir` directory belongs to UID `501` and to the `dialout` group.
 This can vary on your system depending on the UID of your user, but the principles stay the same.
 What exactly is this `dialout` group you ask?
 [According to the internet](http://www.togaware.com/linux/survivor/Standard_Groups.html) (and you know the internet is always right), it is a standard linux group used to give users access to __ppp and isdn devices__.
 What does it have to do with us?
 Not much.
-To get a better understand, we're going to use the `-n` option of the `ls` command:
+To get a better understanding, we're going to use the `-n` option of the `ls` command:

     docker $ ls -ln /var/www
     total 4